Damigah/Web-App-DevOps-Project/README.md

 - Configured an Azure DevOps service connection using the Docker Hub personal access token.

 2. **Pipeline Docker Image Build and Push**:
-- Type in 'Docker' in the task search bar and select.
+- Type in **'Docker'** in the task search bar and select.
-- Container registry: Select a Docker registry service connection.
+- **Container registry**: Select a Docker registry service connection.
-- Container repository: Name of the image on Docker Hub.
+- **Repository**: Name of the image on Docker Hub.
-- Docker task added to the pipeline with the 'buildandPush' command.
+- Docker task added to the pipeline with the **'buildandPush'** command.
 - Set a path to the Dockerfile on where it is located in the repository.
-The Dockerfile is located in the main branch so it was left as default.
+The Dockerfile is located in the **main** branch so it was left as default.
-- Add a tag that is relevant to the image e.g 'latest'.
+- Add a tag that is relevant to the image e.g **'latest'**.

 ![image](https://github.com/Damigah/Web-App-DevOps-Project/assets/124197859/9952128e-8fa9-48d5-9658-d1dbfc2bde70)